otto-de/api-guidelines/content/guidelines/040_Events (MVP)/030_Semantics/010_Semantics/030_should-not-publish-data-from-other-business-domains.md

 Events published from one domain should not contain data from other business domains.
 This rule explicitly excludes data that has become part of the domain but originated in another domain.

-Not including foreign data and its scheme reduces transitive dependencies.
+Not including foreign data and its schema reduces transitive dependencies.
 Transitive schema dependencies may lead to a trickle-down effect of incompatible schema changes whenever a transitive dependencies' schema introduces incompatible changes.

 If there is a need to link to other business domains, API providers can use the following means: